The bohmion method in nonadiabatic quantum hydrodynamics: The bohmion method in nonadiabatic dynamics

-At this stage, the level of complication of these equations means it is difficult to make predictions concerning the main properties of the model.
-In the next section we will explore these properties in more detail by considering a series of numerical benchmark problems.
+To gain insight into the solution properties of the model, in the next section we will explore these properties in more detail by considering a series of numerical benchmark problems.